MicrosoftDocs/memdocs/sccm/core/clients/manage/manage-clients.md

 > [!Tip]
 > You must also upgrade clients to version 1710 for this capability to function.
 We recommend that you enable automatic client upgrade to keep your clients up to date with minimal administrative overhead.
 For more information, see [Use automatic client upgrade](/sccm/core/clients/manage/upgrade/upgrade-clients-for-windows-computers#use-automatic-client-upgrade).

-To identify devices that are pending a restart, go to **Assets and Compliance** > **Devices** and select a collection.
+To identify devices that are pending a restart, go to the **Assets and Compliance** workspace in the Configuration Manager console and select the **Devices** node.
 Then view the status for each device in the details pane in a new column named **Pending Restart**.
 Each device has one or more of the following values:
  - **No**: there is no pending restart
  - **Configuration Manager**: this value comes from the client reboot coordinator component (RebootCoordinator.log)
  - **File rename**: this value comes from Windows reporting a pending file rename operation (HKLM\SYSTEM\CurrentControlSet\Control\Session Manager, PendingFileRenameOperations)